ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/pdh/api.md

 edmgr entitlements -p <ProductCode>
 ```

 From this output, you will get a six-digit numeric `ID` of the product you wish to download.
-This ID is referred to as `ProductID` to avoid confusion.

-For example, the `ProductID` of `Arm Development Studio` is `169189`.
+This is the `ProductID`.

 ## Determine the Release ID